 How much potassium in an egg?

 Eggs aren’t particularly rich in potassium.
 Actually, a large egg contains about 66 mg of potassium, or only 2% of the recommended daily intake.

 Moreover, a 3-egg omelet contains approximately 200 mg of potassium, or almost 6% DV (Daily Value).

 Eggs have a great nutritional value.
-They’re particularly high in high-quality protein, choline, omega-3s, as well as many minerals, such as iron, calcium, and zinc.
+They’re particularly high in high-quality protein, choline, omega-3s, as well as many minerals, such as iron, calcium, magnesium, and zinc.
 Moreover, eggs contain all vitamins except vitamin C. In fact, they’re rich in vitamin A, vitamin B12, and vitamin D.

 But, we should consume eggs in moderation.
 They’re pretty high in cholesterol and saturated fatty acids.
 In fact, just an egg contains 1.6 g of saturated fatty acids, while the upper safe dose is only 13 g for a 2,000-calorie diet.
 High intakes of saturated fats may raise cholesterol and increase the risk of heart disease and stroke.

 Can people who follow low-potassium diets eat eggs?

 People with certain diseases, such as chronic kidney disease, should limit potassium intake.
 Hence, they may need to avoid eating too many eggs.

 Furthermore, patients with chronic kidney disease should limit saturated fat intake to less than 7% of calories and cholesterol to less than 200 mg per day.

 Although there hasn’t been found an association between egg consumption and an increased risk of chronic kidney disease progression, patients should consult their physician before consuming eggs.